 Some patients may have their chemotherapy at home.
 In some areas mobile units have been set up to deliver chemotherapy, so you may be asked to go to one of these.
 If you’re on radiotherapy you may have fewer appointments.
 This cuts down the number of visits to hospital but allows treatment to continue.

 Speak to your clinical team if you have any concerns or questions about your treatment.

 There are currently no medicine shortages as a result of COVID-19.
 This means your treatment centre doesn’t have any problems getting the cancer drugs needed to treat you.

-If you have difficulty collecting medicines you can ask your social care worker to refer you to the NHS Volunteer Responders scheme to have medicines collected.
-This service will continue after 1 August.
+If you have difficulty collecting medicines, you can ask your social care worker to refer you to the NHS Volunteer Responders scheme to have medicines collected.

 - Ask for a timeslot for when your remote consultation will take place